AVSLab/basilisk/docs/source/Install/installBuild.rst

     * - ``generator``
       - see `here <https://docs.conan.io/en/latest/reference/generators.html>`__
       - Not Set
-      - The generator is not automatically selected to set to this generate case.
+      - If set, the build generator is not automatically selected, but it is set to the generator provided.

 Thus, for example, to create a build with ``opNav`` modes enabled, but no :ref:`vizInterface`, and using a clean distribution folder, and that is built right away, you could use::